Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Application of matrix formalism

 \section{Application of matrix formalism}

-Above, we have developed a framework for computation of ramification of homolologies from $H_2(\tilde U, \tilde U')$ and $H_2(\tilde U)$.
+Above, we have developed a computational framework for the ramification of homolologies from $H_2(\tilde U, \tilde U')$ and $H_2(\tilde U)$.
 This framework consists of the basic formulas (\ref{e:01331}), (\ref{e:01333}), (\ref{e:01334}), and some instructions for their application.
-Here we demonstrate that this framework gives some benefits, namely, it enables one to compute topological values in a fast and easy way.
+In this section we demonstrate that this framework gives some benefits, namely, it enables one to compute topological values in a fast and easy way.